Americans are Turning Off the News

-...in a meeting with strangers where you're suddenly concerned you might accidentally say the wrong thing or offend someone.
-With the events in the news lately, you may feel like you could easily but inadvertently say something insensitive.
+...in a meeting with strangers where you are suddenly concerned about accidentally saying the wrong thing or offending someone.
+In unfamiliar situations, you may feel like you could easily but inadvertently say something insensitive.

 Sound familiar?
-We understand that changing old patterns can be intimidating at first.
-That’s why we’ve created the Guide to Inclusive Language 101 to help you look at how to reduce the barriers that unconscious biases in your visual and verbal messages can present — in contrast to your goal of clear, inclusive communication — that is, how can you consistently communicate in a way that reduces bias, increases access, and supports diversity and inclusion.
+Changing old patterns can be intimidating at first.
+That’s why we created the Guide to Inclusive Language 101.
+The goal is to help you look at how to reduce the barriers that unconscious biases in your visual and verbal messages can present — in conflict with your desire for clear, inclusive communication — that is, to explore how you can consistently communicate in a way that reduces bias, increases access, and supports diversity and inclusion.

 The legal frameworks central to our subject include both business/industry-specific regulations and employment regulations grounded in civil rights and privacy laws.
 Key laws in the U.S. include: